3geek14/Realms/Omnibus.md

 Whether a scalped character can answer is entirely up to the discretion of the EH or MM, who must be present for the ritual.
-This spell in no way grants the knowledge of the circumstances of a scalped character’s death.
+This spell in no way grants the knowledge of the circumstances of a scalped character's death.
 If they are allowed to be contacted, the scalped PC can still refuse to answer, is not compelled to speak, can lie or tell the truth freely, and can end the séance at any time.
 A PC contacted with a séance must leave after three minutes.